Pope Pius I

 Pius I (Pio I, Greek: Πίος) was the bishop of Rome from c.
 140 to his death c.
 154, according to the Annuario Pontificio.
 His dates are listed as 142 or 146 to 157 or 161, respectively.
 He is considered to have opposed both the Valentinians and Gnostics during his papacy.
-He is considered a saint by the Catholic Church with a feast day on 11 July, but it is unclear if he died as a martyr.
+He is considered a saint by the Eastern Orthodox Church and the Catholic Church with a feast day on 11 July, but it is unclear if he died as a martyr.

 Early life

 Pius is believed to have been born at Aquileia, in Northern Italy, during the late 1st century.
 His father was an Italian called Rufinus, and according to the Liber Pontificalis was also a native of Aquileia.
 According to the 2nd-century Muratorian Canon and the Liberian Catalogue, Pius was the brother of Hermas, author of the text known as The Shepherd of Hermas.
 Its author identifies himself as a former slave, a fact which has led to speculation that both Hermas and Pius were freedmen.
 However Hermas' statement that he was a slave may just mean that he belonged to a low-ranking plebeian family.